Asthma Management App

 Process: Affinity Map / Branding / High-Fidelity Wireframes + Prototype / UI Kit

-In order to create high-fidelity wireframes, I first needed to define the branding.
+Before creating high-fidelity wireframes, I first defined Aria’s branding to ensure that it’s cohesive with Google’s existing brand.
 I made a mood board with references from Google’s Material Design and the company’s recent brand refresh.
-After evaluating how Google brands its apps, I decided to stick to their iconic four colors against a white background theme and follow a similar direction for the logo design in terms of geometry.
+After evaluating how Google brands its apps, I decided to stick to its iconic four colors against a white background theme and follow a similar direction for the logo design in terms of geometry.

 High-fidelity wireframeS + prototype.

 In this project, I was challenged with a subject matter I wasn’t familiar with.
 As a result, I paid more attention to gathering research and empathizing with a target user group that I couldn’t directly relate to as somebody without asthma.
 Looking back, I only had time to concentrate on designing for one persona, but the research indicates that Aria could cater towards other certain user groups, such as caretakers and those with more severe asthma.
-Another challenge was dealing with all the nuances of designing for the medical field.
-Each asthmatic views and treats their asthma differently, so the UI has to be designed such that it makes sense to a broad population of patients.
+Therefore, A key goal moving forward would be to identify other potential user groups and design for their needs as well.
+Another challenge was overcoming all the nuances of the medical field.
+The UI has to be intuitive to a broad population of patients, but each asthmatic views and handles their asthma differently.
+Consequently, usability testing is even more necessary to understand how the product can accommodate different levels of needs.

 Design wireframes for other features